matthewarmstr/file-system/README.md

 Each of these blocks of the virtual disk is 4096 bytes.
 Virtual disks can be created anywhere from 1 to 8192 data blocks.

-*Note: each FAT entry is 16 bits, or 2 bytes, wide - this will be discussed further in the 'FAT' section below*
+*Note: each FAT entry is 16 bits, or 2 bytes, wide - this will be covered further in the FAT discussion section below*

 ### Superblock
 The first block on the disk.
 It contains general information about the contents of the disk.
 Its structure includes: